Kylie Jenner Thinks Caitlyn Jenner Confusing Her With Sister Kendall Was A Classic ‘Dad Move’

 “It’s also not the first time her dad has had trouble telling her and Kendall’s old baby pics apart.
 It’s such a dad move, she’s not mad at all.
 If anything it was a funny reminder of her dad on her birthday,” a source told the online publication.

 “Kylie thought it was hilarious that her dad mixed up old pictures.
 It was really a funny moment for Kylie to laugh about.
 She loves her Dad and she knows it wasn’t done on purpose.
-It was an honest mistake that they can laugh about,” another Kardashian-Jenner revealed.
+It was an honest mistake that they can laugh about,” another Kardashian-Jenner source revealed.

 Furthermore, Kylie is reportedly already planning on how to get back to the 69-year-old when it’s her birthday in October.
 Aside from that, it seems like the young billionaire is having way too much fun during her birthday trip to worry about her dad’s poor memory.

 She is currently in southern Italy, where she rented a million-dollar yacht to host a luxurious celebration surrounded by loved ones, as per E!
 News.
-Also joining her are her beau, rapper Travis Scott, and their one-year-old daughter Stormi Webster, along with a string of other loved ones — KarJenner “momager” Kris Jenner and her partner Corey Gamble, Kourtney Kardashian’s ex-boyfriend Scott Disick and his current girlfriend Sofia Richie (who is one of Kylie’s closest friends), Anastasia “Stassie” Karanikolaou, Victoria Villarroel, Yris Palmer, among others.
+Also joining her are her beau, rapper Travis Scott, and their 1-year-old daughter Stormi Webster, along with a string of other loved ones — KarJenner “momager” Kris Jenner and her partner Corey Gamble, Kourtney Kardashian’s ex-boyfriend Scott Disick and his current girlfriend Sofia Richie (who is one of Kylie’s closest friends), Anastasia “Stassie” Karanikolaou, Victoria Villarroel, Yris Palmer, among others.

 Noticeably missing were Kylie’s siblings, who were likely busy with work or hectic traveling schedules.